Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

-We conducted a two-fold study to address the RQs: a qualitative content analysis to identify malicious selling strategies and platform designs in recorded livestream sessions (RQ1\& RQ2) and an interview study to triangulate the findings from the viewers' perspective (RQ3).
+A two-phase study was conducted to address the research study.
+The first phase sought to identify malicious selling strategies and platform designs in recorded livestream sessions via qualitative content analysis (i.e., RQ1\& RQ2).
+In the second phase, an interview study triangulated the findings from the first phase from viewers' perspectives (i.e., RQ3).